This post includes affiliate links.

 Subscribe to my Youtube Channel here:

 Before You Judge Me – Here is what NOT to do!
-This Shows the Slip Stitch
+This shows the Slip Stitch for the Last Stitch

 First, I will show how everyone usually crochets the slip stitch.
 For years, I crocheted the slip stitch by inserting my hook into the first stitch of the round – from the front to the back – pulling up a loop and pulling it all the way through the loop that was on my hook.